rsp0225/Number-Guess-Game/README.md

 The "Go" button is deactivated when the game is over.
 The "Reset" button can be pressed at any time to reset the game.

-A wmessage appears when a user enters a number outside the range of 1 to 100 or when the user enters a value that has already been entered.
+A message appears when a user enters a number outside the range of 1 to 100 or when the user enters a value that has already been entered.

 ## Installation